vaulty-co/docs/docs/cookbooks/email-list-with-protected-emails.md

 We have achieved the expected results of this cookbook:

-1. all emails in the DB will be pseudonymized (replaced with tokens)
+1. All emails in the database are pseudonymized (replaced with tokens)
-2. the backend has no access to plain emails
+2. The backend has no access to plain emails
-3. original emails are encrypted and stored in isolated storage (Vaulty)
+3. Original emails are encrypted and stored in isolated storage (Vaulty)
-4. application developers are able to send emails using pseudonymized data
+4. Application developers are able to send emails using pseudonymized data

 **All this was achieved without application code changes.
 Only by routing traffic to Vaulty.**